 What went wrong?

 Unfortunately, Snow King’s investors never carried out their end of the deal.
-They never levied dues through SKRMA and never funded “community-oriented activities” with those dues.
-According to the Wyoming Secretary of State’s website, SKRMA stopped even filing its paperwork, so the State dissolved it in 2014.
+They never levied dues through SKRMA to fund the “community-oriented activities” with those dues.* According to the Wyoming Secretary of State’s website, SKRMA stopped even filing its paperwork, so the State dissolved it in 2014.
 (Snow King has since re-filed SKRMA’s paperwork.)

 It gets more complicated.
 When our community made the deal with Snow King in 2000, the same investors owned everything: the ski area, the hotel, and the vacant land at the base, so it would have been easy for them to set up SKRMA.
 But over time, the investors made business decisions to sell off key parcels like the hotel and the new condos, sacrificing part of their “financial and operational platform” for short-term cash.
 As a result, there are now more owners at the SKRMA table, making it more complicated to get agreement on how to levy and spend dues.